-- A. Financial Statements and Financial Records - 1.
-We have fulfilled our responsibilities, under the relevant statutory authorities, for the preparation of the financial statements in accordance with the Accounts and Audit Regulations 2015 and CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18. - 2.
-We acknowledge our responsibility for the fair presentation of the financial statements.
-We believe the financial statements referred to above give a true and fair view of the financial position and of its expenditure and income of the Authority in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 and are free of material misstatements, including omissions.
-We have approved the financial statements.
+A. Financial Statements and Financial Records

+We have fulfilled our responsibilities, under the relevant statutory authorities, for the preparation of the financial statements in accordance with the Accounts and Audit Regulations 2015 and CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.

-- 3. The significant accounting policies adopted in the preparation of the financial statements are appropriately described in the financial statements. - 4.
-We believe that the Authority has a system of internal controls adequate to enable the preparation of accurate financial statements in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 that are free from material misstatement, whether due to fraud or error. - 5.
-There are no unadjusted audit differences identified during the current audit and pertaining to the latest period presented. - B. Non-compliance with law and regulations, including fraud - 1.
-We acknowledge that we are responsible to determine that the Authority's activities are conducted in accordance with laws and regulations and that we are responsible to identify and address any non-compliance with applicable laws and regulations, including fraud. - 2.
-We acknowledge that we are responsible for the design, implementation and maintenance of internal controls to prevent and detect fraud. - 3.
-We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 4.
-We have no knowledge of any identified or suspected non-compliance with laws or regulations, including fraud that may have affected the Authority (regardless of the source or form and including without limitation, any allegations by "whistleblowers"), including non-compliance matters: - ► involving financial statements; - related to laws and regulations that have a direct effect on the determination of material amounts and disclosures in the Authority's financial statements; - related to laws and regulations that have an indirect effect on amounts and disclosures in the financial statements, but compliance with which may be fundamental to the operations of the Authority's activities, its ability to continue to operate, or to avoid material penalties; - involving management, or employees who have significant roles in internal controls, or others; or - ► in relation to any allegations of fraud, suspected fraud or other non-compliance with laws and regulations communicated by employees, former employees, analysts, regulators or others
+- We acknowledge, as members of management of the Authority, our responsibility for the fair presentation of the financial statements.
+We believe the financial statements referred to above give a true and fair view of the financial position, financial performance (or results of operations) and cash flows of the Authority in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+We have approved the financial statements. - 3.
+The significant accounting policies adopted in the preparation of the financial statements are appropriately described in the financial statements. - 4.
+As members of management of the Authority, we believe that the Authority has a system of internal controls adequate to enable the preparation of accurate financial statements in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, that are free from material misstatement, whether due to fraud or error. - 5.
+There is one unadjusted audit difference identified during the current audit and pertaining to the latest period presented.
+We believe that the effects of any unadjusted audit differences, summarised in the accompanying schedule, accumulated by you during the current audit and pertaining to the latest period presented are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+We have not corrected these differences identified by and brought to the attention from the auditor because [specify reasons for not correcting misstatement].

+B. Non-compliance with law and regulations, including fraud

+- We acknowledge that we are responsible to determine that the Authority's activities are conducted in accordance with laws and regulations and that we are responsible to identify and address any non-compliance with applicable laws and regulations, including fraud. - We acknowledge that we are responsible for the design, implementation and maintenance of internal controls to prevent and detect fraud. - We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud.